 That’s where our Valentine’s Day sight words activity, A Sight Word Bouquet, was born!

-Valentine’s Day Sight Words: Assessment
+Valentine’s Day Sight Words: Practice

 After we finish coloring, we cut out the roses.
 Students then glue their roses on the vase to make a bouquet of sight words!